PitPik/circularjs/documentation/API.md

 <my-component cr-input="foo; cBar=bar; fBar='some text'"></my-component>
 ```

-To import those variables you need to first define those varibles in the child component and then call `input(this)`.
+To import those variables you need to first define those variables in the child component and then call `input(this)`.

 ```js
 constructor(element, input, circular) {